yuqi-liang-qiqi/asa-bibtex/README.md

 This work is distributed under the LaTeX Project Public License (LPPL), version 1.3 or later.

+## Acknowledgments

+This package was developed independently to provide comprehensive ASA formatting for the biblatex system.
+Thanks to the biblatex and biber development teams for their excellent software.

+On a personal note, from the very first day I started learning programming, I dreamed of creating an open-source software package.
+For years, I had always envisioned developing a Python package, and after seven years of learning programming, I finally realized this dream by creating [Sequenzo](https://github.com/Liang-Team/Sequenzo/tree/main).

+The development of this biblatex-asa package, however, represents a different chapter in my programming journey—an unexpected detour that became equally meaningful.
+Unlike Sequenzo, which was a deliberate pursuit of my long-held ambition, this LaTeX package emerged as a serendipitous outcome born out of practical necessity.

+When submitting my work to the *American Sociological Review*, I discovered that biblatex lacked ASA-specific citation tools, offering only APA and other styles.
+The prospect of switching from LaTeX to Word and managing references through Zotero seemed too time-consuming and energy-draining for me.
+So I decided to create my own solution.

+I am deeply grateful to my supervisor Professor Ridhi Kashyap, my mentor Professor Tim Liao, and my family for providing me with the space to explore and grow.
+I also thank my partner and friends for their thoughtful companionship and unwavering support.
+Life continues, and the journey goes on.

 ---

 **For questions or help, contact Yuqi Liang: yuqi.liang.1900@gmail.com**